mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [^11]: Once I've lost a ZFS pool due to a bug in a Git pre-alpha release of OpenZFS.
 That day, I learnt that running an OS from a pre-alpha filesystem driver is not a hallmark of good judgement.

 [^12]: If you compile pacman and/or use an Arch chroot, it's absolutely doable from any distro, really, as long as it's kernel is new enough to run an Arch chroot.
+See section 3.2.2. to learn how to do this.

-[^13]: I don't recommend using `nvidia-open` or Nouveau as of the time of writing (September '23), due to the immature state of the first is and the utter incompleteness the latter.
+[^13]: I don't recommend using `nvidia-open` or Nouveau as of the time of writing (October '23), due to the immature state of the first is and the utter incompleteness the latter.
 The closed source `nvidia` driver is still the best choice for NVIDIA GPUs, even if it sucks due to how "third-party" it feels (the non-Mesa userland is particularly annoying).

 [^14]: Notice that I'm using `perl-rename` in place of `rename`, because I honestly think that the latter is just terrible. `perl-rename` is a Perl script that can be installed separately (on Arch is in the `perl-rename` package) and it's just better than util-linux' `rename` in every way possible.